 - limb deficits

 - omphalocele (organs protrude outside the body)

 - spina bifida

 What Should I Do Next?

 If you took Zoloft or another SSRI antidepressant leading up to or during pregnancy and your baby was born with a birth defect, you owe it to your child to investigate a possible claim again the SSRI drug manufacturer.
-Start by contacting the Law Offices of Michael A. DeMayo, L.L.P. (r) to schedule your free initial consultation.
+Start by contacting DeMayo Law Offices, L.L.P. (r) to schedule your free initial consultation.